Software Alternatives, Accelerators & Startups

 • How we use analytics as a privacy focused OSS company

 TLDR: Privacy is really important for us at Unleash.
 Here you will find the full story on how we ended up with an analytics solution that does not collect personal data and has very short retention.
 Whenever we evaluate a new feature at Unleash, we always start with one question.
 How does this fit with our values?
 This question is powerful.
-It can quickly qualify or disqualify a feature from consideration, putting... - Source: dev.to / almost 3 years ago
+It can quickly qualify or disqualify a feature from consideration, putting... - Source: dev.to / about 3 years ago

 • Best A/B testing, experimentation platform for Mobile